-Crafting an ominous atmosphere from the opening and never letting it go the story is simple enough as separated Dad Simon (Alex Draper) collects his son Finn (Charlie Tacker) from his stressed and distressed estranged wife Beverly (The Purge’s Arija Bareikis) for some time away after the 12 year old boy is caught looking at something on the internet he shouldn’t have.
+Crafting an ominous atmosphere from the opening and never letting it go the story is simple enough.
+Separated Dad Simon (Alex Draper) collects his son Finn (Charlie Tacker) from his stressed and distressed estranged wife Beverly (The Purge’s Arija Bareikis) for some time away after the 12 year old boy is caught looking at something on the internet he shouldn’t have.

-Heading out to Vermont to a splendid yet dilapidated house in the middle of nowhere Simon has purchased to renovate and then sell, father and son work and talk trying to regain the relationship that has been lost since Simon walked out.
+Heading out to Vermont to a splendid, yet dilapidated house in the middle of nowhere that Simon has purchased to renovate and then sell, father and son work and talk, trying to regain the relationship that has been lost since Simon walked out.

-Full of strange noises and odd electrics the building gives both of them a sinister vibe however Finn is sad to find out that no one has been murdered there.
-There is however a dark story to the malevolent mansion as their neighbour Louis (Greg Naughton) reveals to them when they notice how uncomfortable he is around their new home.
+Full of strange noises and odd electrics, the building gives both of them a sinister vibe.
+However, Finn is sad to find that no-one has been murdered there.
+Nevertheless, there is a dark story to the malevolent mansion, as their neighbour Louis (Greg Naughton) reveals to them when they notice how uncomfortable he is around their new home.

-Long ago when Louis was young, an old woman lived their named Lydia (Carol Stanzione) and everyone called her a witch not as a joke but because people really believed it.
-Her family had died allegedly at her own hand and every day she would sit in the large window at the front of the house looking out at whoever came by.
+Long ago when Louis was young, an old woman named Lydia (Carol Stanzione) lived there.
+Everyone called her a witch, not as a joke but because people really believed it.
+Her family had died allegedly at her own hand, and every day she would sit in the large window at the front of the house looking out at whoever came by.

-The danger in the film is just as insurmountable and insidious as the things they discuss although it is from the supernatural realm rather than the man made world.
-Andy Mitton clearly understand less is more and saves the sightings of the witch in the window until absolutely necessary offering some stunningly simple yet tremendously scary moments instead in the opening section which work wickedly well.
+The danger in the film is just as insurmountable and insidious as the things they discuss, although it is from the supernatural realm rather than the man-made world.
+Andy Mitton clearly understands that ‘less is more’ and saves the sightings of the witch in the window until absolutely necessary, offering some stunningly simple, yet tremendously scary moments instead in the opening section which work wickedly well.

-When the duo do finally encounter Lydia it is handled in a way I for one had never seen in a horror film and massive credit must be paid to Mitton for innovating on such a tried and tested encounter in a genre full of overdone examples.
+When the duo do finally encounter Lydia it is handled in a way that I for one had never seen in a horror film.
+And massive credit must be paid to Mitton for innovating on such a tried and tested encounter in a genre full of overdone examples.

-Holding the audience entrapped from beginning to end if there is one criticism of the film it is that it is too short although leaving the viewer wanting more is far better than over staying your welcome as Lydia has.
+Holding the audience entrapped from beginning to end, if there is one criticism of the film it would be that it’s too short, although leaving the viewer wanting more is far better than over staying your welcome as Lydia has.